PICINSARouen/PdfArchiver/README.md

 └── dummy
 ```

-We will transfer PDF files to the remote file system with this architecture:
+We will transfer PDF files to the remote filesystem with this architecture:
 ```
 company/
 ├── first-folder